RandomGamingDev/EzCopenheimer/README.md

 ```

 (Don't scan too many ip ranges or ip ranges that r too large in one iteration or the program will take up all of your networking buffers and it'll miss a ton of stuff and u won't be able to use the internet while the program's running)

+The default port and default timeout can also be changed inside of the Copenheimer.py file.

+# Usage

+Run `copenheimer.py.
+Double-clicking the file should work, but if not, use `python /path/to/copenheimer.py`.
+As in the previous step, if you used `python3` in the configuration, replace `python` with `python3`.

+# License

+This project is licenced under the MIT license.